sudeepdino008/awesome-stars/README.md

 ## TeX

 - [tuhdo/os01](https://github.com/tuhdo/os01) - Bootstrap yourself to write an OS from scratch.
 A book for self-learner.
-- [liuxinyu95/unplugged](https://github.com/liuxinyu95/unplugged) - Open book about math and programming.

 ## TypeScript

-- [StanGirard/quivr](https://github.com/StanGirard/quivr) - 🧠 Your Second Brain supercharged by Generative AI 🧠 Dump all your files and chat with your personal assistant on your files & more using GPT 3.5/4, Private, Anthropic, VertexAI, LLMs...
+- [StanGirard/quivr](https://github.com/StanGirard/quivr) - 🧠 Your Second Brain supercharged by Generative AI 🧠  Alternative to OpenAI GPTs & Your personal assistant to chat with your files (PDF, CSV)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, Vertex
 - [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) - An open source ChatGPT UI.